 THE TRUTH IS that the primary purpose of bankruptcy is to give an honest person a fresh start.
 Over the years, I have represented thousands of bankruptcy clients and I have had numerous bankruptcy clients who have reestablished their credit quickly and easily.

 THE TRUTH IS that I have many clients who have gotten credit card applications in the mail within months and sometimes even within weeks of filing bankruptcy.
 I have clients who have financed a motor vehicle purchase within months after filing bankruptcy.
-I have clients who have been able to finance the purchase of a home within a year or two after having filed bankruptcy.
+I have clients who have been able to finance the purchase of a home about two years after they received their bankruptcy.discharge.

 THE TRUTH IS that the average person who has filed bankruptcy is generally considered to be a much better credit risk after that person successfully completes the bankruptcy.

-THE TRUTH IS that this person will normally have greater credit worthiness.
+THE TRUTH IS that this person will often have greater credit worthiness after they have successfully completed their bankruptcy..
 The reason is simple.
 A person who is deeply in debt, not making a whole lot of money, and not able to pay his/her bills is not going to get much credit.
 Most people in this situation have already maxed out their credit cards and don't know what to do next.

 On the other hand, once a person has successfully completed the bankruptcy process, that person is just about debt free.